itstiffchen/STAT141-Final-Project/README.md

 Tiffany Chen and Un Leong
 March 22, 2017

-Used Python, visualization tools like ggplot
+Used Python, tools such as matplotlib, pandas, numpy, seaborn Statistical methods OLS regression, t-test